documentcloud/documentcloud/app/views/help/searching.markdown

 To filter documents by data that you've added, either click on the tag (shown in the picture above), or search for the key/value pair as you would for any other field, by typing `citizen: Pakistan` into the search box.

+You can add the same key multiple times with different values.
+To search for all citizens of Pakistan or Yemen: `citizen: Pakistan citizen: Yemen`

 If you'd like to filter all documents with a `citizen` key, but you don't care about the value, you can use: `citizen: *`

+To find all the documents that *don't* have a `citizen` key yet, use: `citizen: !`

 Still have questions about how to search?
 Don't hesitate to [contact us][].